Lissy93/dashy/docs/icons.md

 ## Home-Lab Icons

-The [dashboard-icons](https://github.com/walkxcode/Dashboard-Icons) repo by [@WalkxCode](https://github.com/WalkxCode) provides a comprehensive collection of 360+ high-quality PNG icons for commonly self-hosted services.
+The [dashboard-icons](https://github.com/homarr-labs/dashboard-icons) repo by [Homarr Labs](https://github.com/homarr-labs) provides a comprehensive collection of high-quality icons for commonly self-hosted services.
 Dashy natively supports these icons, and you can use them just by specifying the icon name (without extension) preceded by `hl-`.
-See [here](https://github.com/walkxcode/Dashboard-Icons/tree/main/png) for a full list of all available icons.
-Note that these are fetched and cached straight from GitHub, so if you require offline access, the [Local Icons](#local-icons) method may be a better option for you.
+SVG is preferred where available, with an automatic fallback to PNG for icons that aren't published as SVG.
+See [here](https://github.com/homarr-labs/dashboard-icons/tree/main/svg) for a full list of all available icons.
+Note that these are fetched and cached straight from jsDelivr, so if you require offline access, the [Local Icons](#local-icons) method may be a better option for you.

 For example: